Jakub-Wysocki/distance_measure/README.md

 D7 - Arduino PD3 <br />
 Anode - Arduino 5V via breadboard <br />
 Katode - Arduino GND via 220Ohms resistor via breadboard <br />

-## Known Bugs
-Value of the some measurement is incorrect.
-The incorrect measurement is in the region of -350cm.